decryptonite/DeCryptonite/README.md

 2. Custom ActionBar for NavigationBarActivity has to be created.
 3. Look and feel of navigation bar has to be changed.
 4. Overall layout and design has to changed.
+5. A splash/starting screen has to be created, with Jayesh's .gif or .mp4
-5. A progress bar has to be shown below the actionbar when the app is connecting to the server.
+6. A progress bar has to be shown below the actionbar when the app is connecting to the server.
-6. Query to the server should be limited.
+7. Query to the server should be limited.
 For example saving the questions on the user device.
-7. Once you login you dont have to login again, eg. Facebook Messenger App.
+8. Once you login you dont have to login again, eg. Facebook Messenger App.